 - It did not rise tall at the proof (second rise).

 The chances are:

 - You over-proofed the dough during bulk fermentation (the first rise).
 It’s important to check your dough’s progress during this step.
-Sometimes, the kitchen is too warm for the dough (especially in the summertime) and the dough rises too fast before you realize it.
+Sometimes, the kitchen is too warm for the dough (especially in the summertime), and it rises too fast before you realize it.

 - You over-kneaded the dough.
-This is a bit tricky to assess as you are supposed to knead the dough aggressively to achieve a pillowy and soft crumb for shokupan.
-When the dough starts to look smooth and shiny, do the windowpane test to check if the dough is strong enough to stretch to a super-thin membrane without tearing.
+This is tricky to assess as you are supposed to knead the dough aggressively to achieve a pillowy and soft crumb for shokupan.
+When the dough starts to look smooth and shiny, do the windowpane test to check if the dough is firm enough to stretch to a super-thin membrane without tearing.
 When your dough passes the test, stop kneading.
-If you miss this stage and continue kneading, you will break the gluten strands.
-The dough became gooey and taffy-like and will lose its strength and structure.
+If you miss this stage, you will break the gluten strands and continue kneading.
+The dough becomes gooey and taffy-like and will lose its strength and structure.

 Expert’s Tip: The Desired Dough Temperature (DDT)

-The temperature of the dough affects the rate of fermentation and, in turn, the flavor and texture of the finished product.
+The dough’s temperature affects the fermentation rate and, in turn, the flavor and texture of the finished product.
 When the season changes, the temperature in your kitchen also changes.
 Even if you’re doing everything the same, the temperature difference could affect the result of your bread.

 Therefore, the key to achieving consistently great results in your bread baking is to bring your dough to the desired dough temperature (DDT), no matter what season or kitchen condition you are in.
 At professional bakeries, measuring the temperature of the ingredients is as important as weighing the ingredients.
 The DDT varies depending on the type of bread.

 For shokupan, the DDT range at the end of kneading is 79-82ºF (26-28ºC).